radicamc/supreme-spoon/README.md

     cd supreme_spoon
     python setup.py install

-Note that **supreme-SPOON** is currently compatible with python 3.10.4 and v1.8.5 of the official JWST DMS.
+Note that **supreme-SPOON** is currently compatible with python 3.10.4 and v1.12.5 of the jwst package maintained by STScI.
 If you wish to run a different version of jwst, certain functionalities of **supreme-SPOON** may not work.

 ## Usage Instructions
-The **supreme-SPOON** pipeline can be run in a similar fashion to the JWST DMS, by individually calling each step.
+The **supreme-SPOON** pipeline can be run in a similar fashion to jwst by individually calling each step.
 Alternatively, Stages 1 to 3 can be run at once via the ```run_DMS.py``` script.

 1. Copy the ```run_DMS.py``` script and the ```run_DMS.yaml``` config file into your working directory.